ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 ```
     b) Create a qkview file

-2. If you can access Configuration Utility, boot from a previously working software version;
+2. If you can access Configuration Utility, boot to previous software version;
     a) Log in to the Configuration utility with administrative privileges
     b) Navigate to System > Software Management > Boot Locations
     c) Click the Boot Location for the previous software version
     d) Click Activate
     e) To close the confirmation message, click OK.
 At this point, BIG-IP will reboots automatically

-3. If you cannot access Configuration Utility, run the following from command line to boot from a previously working software version;
+3. If you cannot access Configuration Utility, run the following from command line to boot to previous software version;

     a) Log in to the command line
     b) Find the volume name by running the following;